Overview

 - Activate latent pools of HIV

-- Interfere with TGF-β signaling
+- Interfere with Transcriptional Dysregulation

 Also, currently approved HDACi have significant toxicity, which is not acceptable for the treatment of chronic, nonlethal disease.
 Cetya’s HDAC inhibitor portfolio includes 30+ compounds and provides a systematic approach to developing class I HDACi with an acceptable toxicity profile to treat chronic disorders.